 Most patients know to investigate their surgeon and their hospital if they are going to have surgery.
-However, almost no one considers who will be providing anesthesia care during their operation.
-The reality, the anesthesia provider in many operations is the most important part of your health care team.
-They don’t merely provide anesthetic agents – they are the individuals who are responsible for fluid management, circulation, breathing, and most other necessities of life before, during, and after an operative procedure.
+Almost nobody thinks to look into who will be providing anesthesia care during their operation.
+The reality is that the anesthesia provider in many operations is the most important part of your health care team.
+They don’t merely provide anesthetic agents – they are the individuals who are responsible for fluid management, circulation, breathing, and most other necessities of life before, during and after an operative procedure.

-Anesthesia mistakes can result in serious injury and even death.
-In addition to errors relating to medication dosage and interactions, common negligence issues include mismanagement of fluid, inadequate monitoring of blood pressure, inadequate airway management, and improper response to anesthesia emergencies.
+Anesthesia mistakes can result in serious injury and death.
+In addition to errors relating to medication dosage and interactions, common negligence issues include mismanagement of fluid; inadequate monitoring of blood pressure; inadequate airway management; and improper response to anesthesia emergencies.

-Another trend that has effected this area is the use of nurses to fulfill traditional physician duties.
+Another trend that has affected this area is the use of nurses to fulfill traditional physician duties.
 For example, some hospitals will use nurse anesthetists to provide primary anesthesia care in an operating room, and one anesthesiologist “overseeing” many nurse anesthetists in many different operating rooms at once.
-In other cases, some physicians who operate in their offices under general anesthesia use nurse anesthetists without an anesthesiologist on site at all!
+In other cases, some physicians who perform surgeries in their offices use nurse anesthetists without an anesthesiologist on site at all!